+'''

+Task-built Resident Library input file <FILE.TSK>?
+(ED)

+or

-''' Task-built Resident Library input file <FILE.TSK>?
-(RET) Task-built Run-Time System input file <FILE.TSK>?
-REN '''
+Task-built Run-Time System input file <FILE.TSK>?
+(ED)

+'''

 Type the name of the .TSK file, or press the RETURN key if the default name is acceptable.
 If a run-time system is to be built, the task is checked for correct parameters.
-If a resident library is requested, the next prompt is include symbol table.
+If a resident library is requested, the next prompt is: